The UC Davis Health Paid Time Off Program promotes and enhances work-life objectives of the university.

 Annual PTO Payout in July

 PTO accrual balances in excess of 300 hours are paid out once a year at an employee’s current rate of pay in July.
-The timing and methodology of the PTO payout differs between biweekly and monthly-paid employees, as follows:
+The timing and methodology of the PTO payout differs between biweekly and monthly-paid employees.
+The dates to be used to process PTO payouts and when they will be paid will be added to the website as we get closer to July.

 Extended Sick Time (EST) Bank